The VICE Guide to Los Angeles

 453 S. Spring Street, Los Angeles, CA 90013

-The whimsicality of this place can be a bit overbearing, but how are we not going to support a bookstore already coming at you in just its name with Jewish mom levels of guilt.
+The whimsicality of this place can be a bit overbearing, but the selection more than makes up for it.

 Melrose Ave (Between Fairfax & La Brea)

-Note: Update: A listing has been removed from this post due to unreliable information about the venue.